Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

 The connection between $C_T$ and the Weyl anomaly coefficients exhibits a rich and intricate structure.
-Although these quantities arise from different physical considerations\textit{ -- flat‐space correlation functions versus curved‑space anomalies} -- they are not independent.
+Although these quantities arise from different physical considerations---\emph{flat‐space correlation functions versus curved‑space anomalies}---they are not independent.
 In holographic theories, for example, both can be computed from the same bulk gravitational action, leading to universal relations.
-More generally, following the lead of Osborn and Petkou~\cite{Osborn_1994}, since the integrated trace anomaly determines the running of the CFT partition function with the mass scale $\mu$, then this ties the Weyl‑squared term in the anomaly to the normalization of the stress‑tensor two‑point function around flat space.
-So that in any even $d$, $C_T$ is fixed by the part of the Weyl anomaly that is quadratic in the metric fluctuation, everything else—higher powers of the Weyl tensor, trivial total derivatives, topological terms—does not feed into $C_T$.
-Here is how that plays out dimension by dimension: \begin{itemize} \item \textbf{d=2:} There is only one central charge, $c$, and it is defined by
+More generally, following the lead of Osborn and Petkou~\cite{Osborn:1993cr}, since the integrated trace anomaly determines the running of the CFT partition function with the mass scale $\mu$, then this ties the Weyl-squared term in the anomaly to the normalization of the stress‑tensor two‑point function around flat space.
+Thus, in any even $d$, $C_T$ is fixed by the part of the Weyl anomaly that is quadratic in the metric fluctuation, and everything else, such as higher powers of the Weyl tensor, trivial total derivatives, and topological terms, does not feed into $C_T$.
+Here is how that plays out dimension by dimension: